 The Board consists of an executive chairman, an executive director and two non-executive directors.
 M.P.
 Lincoln Smith is the Executive Chairman and CEO.
 R.P.
 Lincoln Smith is an executive director.
 W.V.
-Annis-Brown and S.J.
-Danielson are non-executive directors.
+Annis-Brown and K.D.
+Fung are non-executive directors.
 B.K.
-Lee is an alternate director for S.J.
-Danielson.
+Lee was an alternate director for K.D.
+Fung until his resignation on 11 July 2023.
 None of the directors are considered to be independent.